oysi/oysitv/www/blog/2022/03/first-post.md

 ## Closing thoughts

 So far this has been a very interesting project.
 After countless hours of work I have achieved what you can achieve in 5 minutes with a CMS.
 I definitely don't regret it, though.
 I've learned a lot, and there's a nice sense of freedom by not committing too hard to any one tool.
-I guess I am pretty bound by React at this point though, but as far as committments go, that's not a bad one.
+I guess I'm pretty bound by React at this point though, but as far as committments go, that's not a bad one.

 ## Thank you!